 In the Aden Ahmed case the Court for the first time found Malta in violation of art.
 3 because of the immigration detention conditions.
-Those conditions in which the applicant had been living for 141⁄2 months were, taken as a whole, amounted to degrading treatment.
+Those conditions in which the applicant had been living for $14\frac{1}{2}$ months were, taken as a whole, amounted to degrading treatment.

+- violation of art.
+3 (recp.)
 Violation of ECHR art.
 3 due to conditions of detention of an Iranian asylum seeker at border posts.
 Violation of art.
 3 due to the applicant's living conditions after his release, pending examination of his asylum case.
-Referring to previous caselaw concerning particular vulnerability of asylum seekers, the Court held the lack of provision for essential reception conditions to have been degrading and humiliating.
+Referring to previous caselaw concerning particular vulnerability of asylum seekers, the Court held the lack of provision for essential reception conditions to have been degrading and humiliating. - ☞ ECtHR Ap.no.
+37991/11 - violation of - The applicant was a Gambian national who had been held in detention pending adoption of an expulsion decision.
+Referring to its previous case law concerning Fylakio and Aspropyrgos detention centres as well as reports by international institutions, the ECtHR considered the detention conditions during the period in question to have been contrary to art.
+3.